panlm/blog-private-api-gateway-dataflow/TC-private-apigw-dataflow-en.md

 - 2: After the traffic enters the VPC endpoint, it will be processed by API Gateway.
 At this time, although the traffic has left the customer's VPC, it remains within the AWS trusted network;
 - 3: All requests need to be authenticated and authorized before being forwarded to downstream applications.
 This is generally achieved using Lambda Authorizer.
 For example, verify the access token included in the request is valid;
 - 4: After authentication and authorization, the request will access the application service in the customer VPC through VPC Link.
 Using VPC Link can ensure that the traffic enters the user's VPC directly without go through to the Internet;
-- 5: The application is published on Internal Application Load Balancer (Internal ALB), the VPC Link for Rest API supports forwarding requests to internal application load balancer through Network Load Balancer (NLB) to access application finally;
+- 5: The application is published on Internal Application Load Balancer (Internal ALB), the VPC Link for Rest API supports forwarding requests to internal application load balancer through internal Network Load Balancer (Internal NLB) to access application finally;

 Architectural notes:
 - We can see, the original cross VPC traffic will pass through the Amazon Transit Gateway (TGW).
 After using API Gateway, the traffic will be transferred within the AWS trusted network, and the original TGW components will no longer be required;